 - Breakpoint Level – Free Chlorine = Additional Chlorine Needed in PPM

-In this scenario, raising the chlorine by 3.5 PPM will achieve breakpoint.
-A trained operator can follow manufactures instructions on a liquid or dry chlorine compound to quickly add them to the pool to raise the chlorine to the desired amount.
+In this scenario, raising the chlorine by 8.5 PPM will achieve breakpoint.
+A trained operator can follow manufactures instructions on an oxidizer to safely add the required amount to the pool.

-Special considerations to this process include diligent mathematics, safe chemical usage and ensuring an adequate amount of time to reduce chlorine counts to normal operating ranges.
+Special considerations to this process include diligent mathematics, safe chemical dosing, and ensuring an adequate amount of time to reduce chlorine counts to normal operating ranges before reopening the pool.

 Chloramine control is a topic discussed in-depth at all Aquatic Council CPO training programs.
-Ready to join a program?
-Click here to find a class near you.
+Ready to join a class?
+Click here to find a course near you.